Academic Quality & Student Governance

 Telephone: 01978 293384

-The Quality Officer works with the Senior Quality Officers to organise and support all validation, programme periodic review, collaborative approval and internal academic audit procedures relating to taught programmes throughout the University.
-The Quality Officer reports to the Senior Assistant Registrar: Quality & Standards, who has overall responsibility for academic quality assurance and enhancement functions, but provides support for and is guided by the Senior Quality Officers.
-The Quality Officer works closely with the Senior Quality Officers and the Senior Assistant Registrar: Quality & Standards to organise and support pre-validation, programme periodic review and validation events, collaborative partner and delivery approval events, and internal academic audit, and to provide information and guidance regarding these procedures.
-She works closely with the Chairs of committees and panels, and with academic colleagues.
-Secretary/Clerk to Academic Programmes Sub-Committee, managing minor/major modifications, Recognition of Prior Learning claims, and PSRB reports, and aid the Senior Quality Officer in servicing Academic School Boards.
+The Quality Co-ordinator works with the Senior Quality Officer to organise and support all validation, programme periodic review, collaborative approval and internal academic audit procedures relating to taught programmes throughout the University.
+The Quality Co-ordinator reports to the Senior Assistant Registrar, Quality and Standards, who has overall responsibility for academic quality assurance and enhancement, but provides support for and is guided by the Senior Quality Officer.
+The Quality Co-ordinator works closely with the Senior Quality Officer and the Senior Assistant Registrar, Quality and Standards to organise and support pre-validation, programme periodic review and validation events, collaborative partner and delivery approval events, and internal academic audit, and to provide information and guidance regarding these procedures.
+They works closely with the Chairs of committees and panels, and with academic colleagues.
+They are Secretary/Clerk to Academic Programmes Sub Committee, managing minor/major modifications, Recognition of Prior Learning claims, and PSRB reports, and aid the Senior Quality Officer in servicing Academic School Boards.

 Academic Quality Handbook